 Currently Jenna’s favorite workshops to facilitate are: Radical Human Resources, Anti-Oppression Meeting Facilitation, Strategic Planning, Anti-Oppression Fundamentals, National Organizing and Large Scale Campaigns, and Democratic Education.

 You can contact Jenna at: jenna(at)aortacollective(dot)org

-Tyrone Boucher is an organizer, facilitator, writer, and artist currently based in Belfast, Maine.
+Tyrone Boucher is an organizer, facilitator, writer, and artist currently based in Austin, Texas.
 He is passionate about grassroots healing and cultural work, transformative justice, and anticapitalist, community-rooted models of resource sharing.

 He first become politicized through queer, trans, and feminist organizing, and now finds his political home in broad-based movements for liberation; he believes that all of our liberation is bound up together, and that true social change is a collective process.
 He works closely with the Bay Area based POOR Magazine, a poor and indigenous people-led grassroots organization, doing economic justice work through art, organizing, grassroots media, education, and multigenerational community building.

 In 2008, Tyrone co-founded the website Enough: The Personal Politics of Resisting Capitalism, a space to share strategies for creating more just and economically sustainable movements, with Dean Spade.
 Building off the critical conversations Enough inspired, Tyrone and Dean are now co-editing a new anthology of the same title.